 The Robert J. Lagomarsino Channel Islands National Park Visitor Center is open from 8:30 am to 5:00 pm daily.
 The Outdoors Santa Barbara Visitor Center is open from 11:00 am to 5:00 pm daily.
 Channel Islands National Park is under limited operations due to COVID-19.
 For current status and frequent updates, check out the current conditions.

 Channel Islands National Park Entrance Fee

-Although there are no park fees, getting there is expensive —anywhere from $56 to $1200 per person, the higher price being for a trip by air.
+Although there are no park fees, getting there is expensive —starting at $56 by ferry or as high as $1200 per person by plane.

 Hiking in Channel Islands National Park